10th (County of London) Battalion (Hackney), London Regiment: 1920-1955

 During the Territorial Force's 1920-1921 conversion into the Territorial Army 1/10th Battalion's transfer to the Rifle Brigade was formalised and it was renamed 10th London Regiment (Hackney), The Rifle Brigade.
 In 1929 it was transferred again, this time becoming 5th (Hackney) Battalion, Royal Berkshire Regiment (Princess Charlotte of Wales's) and moving its headquarters to Hilman Street in Hackney.

-In June 1939 elements of 5th Battalion were split off to create a duplicate 7th (Stoke Newington) Battalion, which served on home defence throughout the Second World War.
+In June 1939 elements of 5th Battalion were split off to create a duplicate 7th (Stoke Newington) Battalion, which served on home defence until disbanded in 1942.
 On the outbreak of war 5th Battalion was serving with its duplicate 7th Battalion in the 161st (Essex) Infantry Brigade, 54th (East Anglian) Division.

-5th Battalion was an ordinary infantry battalion until 1942 when it was converted to No. 8 Beach Group, playing an important part in the Normandy landings, where it landed with the 3rd Canadian Infantry Division at Juno Beach on D-Day itself and was responsible for the landing ground.
-Although still technically a Beach Group it served as infantry in the Battle of Normandy, losing all but 16 officers and 136 other ranks by August 1944, when it was disbanded.
+5th Battalion was an ordinary infantry battalion until 1942 when it joined No. 8 Beach Group, landing with the 3rd Canadian Infantry Division at Juno Beach early on D-Day.
+It fought as infantry on D-Day, with a particular focus on mopping up by-passed strongpoints (such as pill-boxes) and other resistance so troops landing later could land unhindered and push on inland.

+After D-Day the focus switched to its Beach Group duties which was mainly stevedore work, but also included marking minefields, processing prisoners, the wounded and the dead.
+The battalion continued to take casualties through artillery, airstrikes, mines and accidents.

+The battalion continued in this role till July\August 1944 when it was largely broken up, with whole platoons sent to reinforce battalions that had experienced heavy casualties in the Battle of Normandy.
+Many were sent to the 4th and 5th Battalions of the Wiltshire Regiment, others to the 2nd and 4th Dorset Regiment and other elements to Royal Berkshire battalions serving in the far east.
+The transfers and casualties left only a small rump unit of 16 officers and 136 other ranks by August 1944.
+In December 1944 they were reinforced by 380 men of the low medical category, but remained well understrength.
+They were used as a mobile column during the Battle of the Bulge that winter.

-In February 1945 5th Battalion was reformed and re-designated as a Bank Group and assisted 15th (Scottish) Infantry Division in its crossing of the Rhine in March 1945.
-After this it served as normal infantry until the battalion was disbanded in June 1945.
-Throughout its existence, some sources state the battalion was nicknamed The Hackney Ghurkhas.
+In February 1945 5th Battalion was re-designated as a Bank Group and in March assisted 15th (Scottish) Infantry Division in its crossing of the Rhine, in the Xanten area, between Wesel and Rees, with two Hackney companies were in the first wave across the river.
+It was still in the Xanten area, on garrison duty, when VE-Day came soon after.
+The battalion was disbanded at Hildesheim in June 1945.
 5th (Hackney) Battalion was revived as 648th Heavy Anti-Aircraft Regiment, Royal Artillery (Royal Berkshire) in 1947 before finally being disbanded in 1955.